Skip to content

 You're good at your job.
 Maybe very good.
 You get things done, you hold the team together, you're the person people come to when things fall apart.

-And yet, you dread certain meetings before they happen.
+And yet...
 You replay conversations that ended hours ago.
 You over-explain, or go quiet when you meant to speak up.
-Feedback lands harder than it should.
+Feedback hits harder than it should.
 Your boss's mood becomes your problem before they've said a word.

 Where you are now